 Storm damage can strike your home at any time, no matter what season, causing a tremendous amount of harm to your home and giving you big repair bills.
-Your bills may be covered by a home insurance policy from someone like One Sure Insurance, but even then, the damage that a storm brings can cause a lot of stress within your home.
+Your bills may be covered by a home insurance policy, but the damage that a storm brings can still cause a lot of stress within your home.
 For example, powerful winds can rip shingles and flashing off of your roof, heavy rains or melting snow can cause flooding in your basement, and hail can damage your siding.
 Even when the storm has passed, remaining debris can create health and safety hazards, as well.

 Luckily, houses can be repaired and homes rebuilt with the proper strategy in place.
 Here are the steps you need to take immediately after storm damage occurs.

 To stay safe and keep your property protected, consider taking these preventative measures to prepare for a storm.

 Take Safety Precautions

 When a bad storm hits, wind, rain, lightning, snow, hail and more can damage your home, causing major problems such as collapsed roof, cracked windows, stained walls or standing water in the basement.
 Perhaps the worst culprit is water.
 When water penetrates your home, it can soak into furniture, flooring, walls and more, creating an environment for mold to flourish.
 Fix any leaks and cracks in your roof or home as soon as you can to prevent a flood during a storm.